JoycelynO/Analyzing-Hospital-Efficiency/README.md

 # Analyzing-Hospital-Efficiency
 This project analyses New York State-Wide Hospital discharge data for a year(2022) to measure hospital efficiency using Length of Stay(LOS) and Discharge Costs as KPIs.
-Elective Hip Replacement surgery was the main reason for the hospital stay.
+Elective Hip Replacement surgery was the main reason for their hospital stay.

 ## Project Background
 Due to the fragmented nature of the US Healthcare System, high costs and quality of healthcare providers is one area that has opportunities for improvement.
 According to the